 Especially the tailors along Nguyễn Thái Học Street know exactly what they are doing, and they do it at an incredible price – mostly overnight!

 Yes, I actually got myself an Ao Dai, the traditional female attire.

 I was very grateful as the lady measuring me mumbled I had to pay more since they will have to use so much fabric on me while she was checking the length and not the width…

 Yes, compared to Vietnamese women, I’m an ogre.

 Coming from Europe and remembering how things were back in the socialist days, the way the Vietnamese are dealing with history and politics baffled me more than once.

 Behind Eastern Europe’s iron curtain, politics were a serious, serious thing.
 No cracks about the government, no doubts, and certainly no marketing schemes with the emblems.
 One wrong remark and you were in big trouble.

 In Hội An’s Nguyễn Thị Minh Khai street, they are selling communist propaganda posters from the 1970s.
-Apart from years printed on them, they do not differ a bit from today’s propaganda.
+Apart from the years printed on them, they do not differ a bit from today’s propaganda.

 Tell Me Why

 Selling the ideology at a souvenir store is clearly mocking.
 Nobody will buy these posters thinking „Oh, young pioneers should follow the lead of Hồ Chí Minh – that’s an interesting thought.
 I think I want to hang this next to the TV set to not forget about it.“ People are buying it because they find it hysterical.

 I know this phenomenon for instance from Berlin.
 Having their picture taken with a communist soldier’s hat is the most hilarious thing among tourists.
 It seems to be something between the forbidden fruit – the demon’s hat on my head, hahaha – and a caricature.
 Still while in Berlin, they are mocking the past, in Vietnam, real communist propaganda is still everywhere.